 Do you need to move, but you are not quite sure if you want to sell your home?
 Perhaps your employer offered you a two-year contract to run a branch elsewhere, but you intend on coming back when it’s over.
 Alternately, maybe you have been trying for what seems like forever to sell your home, but you are not getting as much as a nibble.
-Whatever your unique case is, Airbnb may be the perfect solution.
+Whatever your unique case is, renting it out on Airbnb may be the perfect solution.

 What is Airbnb?

 Originally known as Airbedandbreakfast.com, Airbnb is an online service that allows you to rent a living space to guests.
 The company was founded in August 2008 by Joe Gebbia and Brian Chesky.
 At the time, they were struggling to pay rent in their San Francisco loft, so they transformed their living room into a bed and breakfast with three air mattresses.
-Nathan Blecharcyzk, a Harvard graduate jumped onboard with the planning to turn their vision into a real business.
+Nathan Blecharcyzk, a Harvard graduate jumped on board with the planning to turn their vision into a real business.

 In just a few short years, the company has become a bit of a phenomenon.
 In September 2013, there were more than 500,000 listings, located in 33,000 cities throughout 192 countries.
 Listings include castles, apartments, tree houses, igloos, tipis, houseboats, and even private islands.